thetestcoder/IdentityProvider/README.md

 # Identity Provider

+Identity Provider is an open-source authentication and authorization service designed to secure access to your applications and services.
+It offers robust identity management and user authentication capabilities, making it a reliable choice for securing your digital assets.

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)
 [![GitHub Issues](https://img.shields.io/github/issues/thetestcoder/IdentityProvider.svg)](https://github.com/thetestcoder/IdentityProvider/issues)
 [![GitHub Pull Requests](https://img.shields.io/github/issues-pr/thetestcoder/IdentityProvider.svg)](https://github.com/thetestcoder/IdentityProvider/pulls)

 Welcome to the Identity Provider repository!
 We appreciate your interest in contributing.
 This guide will help you get started with contributing to our project.
 Please take a moment to review this document before you begin.
 This is a Identity Provider project configured with Passport for centralized identity management.
 It provides user registration, authentication, password reset, and password change functionality.
 ## Table of Contents

 - [Getting Started](#getting-started)